Table of Contents[Hide][Show]

 Carryon-Only Travel Packing List

-This is where you want all of the stuff you’ll be using once you arrive at your destination.
+This is where you want all of the stuff you’ll need at your destination.
 It might include any of the following, but not all.
 Obviously, if you’re going somewhere cold, you’ll want a warm hat and gloves.
-If you’re headed to the beach, pack the sun hat instead.
+If you’re headed to the beach, pack a sun hat instead.

 Clothing for adults